 In this article we will outline key points and principles for basic wiring of your Jon boat with inclusion of a control panel to keep everything organized.

-Wiring your Jon boat is as simple as following a wiring diagram.
+Wiring your Jon boat is as simple as following a boat wiring diagram.

 However you need to be aware of how to insulate and protect your electrical wires and connections before you begin.